Design history · Basel school + grid-breaking typography

 1988

-Series of lecture-announcement posters designed during Weingart's American and Japanese teaching tours in the late 1980s, when he visited programmes at Yale, CalArts, Cranbrook, and RISD.
-The "18 Didone" title refers to the Didone classification of high-contrast serif typefaces developed in the late 18th century by Firmin Didot and Giambattista Bodoni.
-The series systematically varied a single typeface across a fixed poster format, functioning as a portable demonstration of Weingart's "typography as investigation" method.
+Lecture-announcement posters designed during Weingart's American and Japanese teaching tours in the late 1980s, when he visited Yale, CalArts, Cranbrook, and RISD.
+The "18 Didone" title refers to the Didone classification — high-contrast serifs developed in the late 18th century by Firmin Didot and Giambattista Bodoni.
+Each poster in the series varied a single Didone typeface across a fixed format, producing a sequence rather than individual objects.
+The series demonstrates Weingart's "typography as investigation" method in its most direct form: the same typeface examined from eighteen angles, with the sequence as the argument.
+Held in the SFMOMA collection (accession 2014.776, gift of Aaron Marcus).

-Weingart My Way to Typography book cover, 2000
+Weingart — My Way to Typography, Lars Müller Publishers, 2000, book cover

 Weingart — My Way to Typography